 "You charge in, filled with the hope that you can capitalize on that opening you spy in their guard.
 As you are about to land your punch, suddenly, without warning, BAM!!!!
 POW!!!!
 SMACK!!!
 A strike has met you mid-stride and square in the nose.
 As blood begins to rush down your face you pause and wonder...'Why was I unable to hit that giant hole that was wide open, and they were able to hit me'?"

-If you have fighting experience then you are likely familiar with the above scenario.
-After countless bouts most of us have found tricks of the trade that allow moderate success at gaining the advantage as we move in on our opponent.
-Alternatively, some have decided to become counter-fighters, and instead patiently await their opponents charge, because they know full well the advantage will be theirs.
+If you have fighting experience then you are likely all too familiar with the above scenario.
+After countless bouts, sparring matches, fights, most of us have found tricks of the trade that allow moderate success at gaining the advantage as we move in on our opponent (bridge).

 The following are a few definitions: